Labelled well-quasi-order for permutation classes: The Substitution Decomposition

-We've already observed that the inflation of a wqo class by another wqo class is not wqo, so of course the substitution closure of a wqo class need not be wqo; a concrete example is $\langle\O_I\rangle$.
+We have observed that the inflation of a wqo class by another wqo class is not necessarily wqo, so the substitution closure of a wqo class need not be wqo; a concrete example is $\langle\O_I\rangle$.
 However, as we show below, the substitution closure of an \emph{lwqo} class is always \emph{lwqo}.
-In order to establish this result, we must extend our notion of substitution decomposition to labeled permutations.
-We do this exactly like we extended the notion of sums to labeled permutations in Section~\ref{sec-sums}.
-Thus we define the inflation of an unlabeled permutation $\sigma$ of length $m$ by a sequence of $m$ labeled permutations $(\alpha_1,\ell_1),\dots,(\alpha_m,\ell_m)$ as the permutation $\sigma[\alpha_1,\dots,\alpha_m]$ in which the first $|\alpha_1|$ entries are labeled by $\ell_1(1)$, $\dots$, $\ell_1(|\alpha_1|)$, the next $|\alpha_2|$ entries are labeled by $\ell_2(1)$, $\dots$, $\ell_2(|\alpha_2|)$, and so on.
+In order to establish this result, we must extend our notion of substitution decomposition to labelled permutations.
+We do this exactly like we extended the notion of sums to labelled permutations in Section~\ref{sec-sums}.
+Thus we define the inflation of an unlabelled permutation~$\sigma$ of length $m$ by a sequence of $m$ labelled permutations $(\alpha_1,\ell_1),\dots,(\alpha_m,\ell_m)$ as the permutation $\sigma[\alpha_1,\dots,\alpha_m]$ in which the first $|\alpha_1|$ entries are labelled by $\ell_1(1)$, $\dots$, $\ell_1(|\alpha_1|)$, the next $|\alpha_2|$ entries are labelled by $\ell_2(1)$, $\dots$, $\ell_2(|\alpha_2|)$, and so on.
 Thus we formally have, using the definition of sums of label functions from Section~\ref{sec-sums}, that

-It follows immediately from Proposition~\ref{prop-simple-decomp-basic} that every nontrivial \emph{labeled} permutation can be expressed as an inflation of a nontrivial (unlabeled) simple permutation by \emph{labeled} permutations.
+It follows immediately from Proposition~\ref{prop-simple-decomp-basic} that every nontrivial \emph{labelled} permutation can be expressed as an inflation of a nontrivial (unlabelled) simple permutation by \emph{labelled} permutations.